 To evaluate gradient reproduction, we take a photo of our gradient pattern in a pitch black room, with the following camera settings: F4.0, ISO-200, 1/15 sec shutter time.
 The image file we use is a ‘.tiff,’ as most typical image files (JPG, PNG, etc.) either don’t support 10-bit color or don’t support it well.

-To display the image, we connect our test PC to the TV via HDMI, with the signal output via a Nvidia GTX 1060 6GB graphics card.
-We display our gradient test image via the Nvidia ‘High Dynamic Range Display SDK’ program, as it is able to output a 1080p @ 60 Hz @ 10-bit signal, bypassing the Microsoft windows environment, which is limited to an 8-bit.
+To display the image, we connect our test PC to the TV via HDMI, with the signal output via an NVIDIA GTX 1060 6GB graphics card.
+We display our gradient test image via the Nvidia ‘High Dynamic Range Display SDK’ program, as it is able to output a 1080p @ 60 Hz @ 10-bit signal, bypassing the Microsoft Windows environment, which is limited to an 8-bit.

 After determining the highest possible color depth of the TV (see test below), we take a photo of the TV’s screen while it is displaying our gradient test image at that color depth.